-The Embodied path: 200-Hour YOga Teacher Training
+200-Hour YOga Teacher Training at yoga Soup

-Amplify the power of yoga in your life, deepen your practice and inspire others.
+Deepen your practice and inspire others.

-Amplify the power of yoga in your life, deepen your practice and inspire others.
+Deepen your practice and inspire others.

 APPLY NOW